 Since 2015, when President Mauricio Macri was sworn into office, Argentina has shown positive developments in the climate arena by adopting policies like the ‘Biofuels Law’ and the new ‘Renewable Energy Law,’ ratifying the Paris Agreement in September 2016, and presenting a revised and more ambitious NDC at COP22 in November 2016.
+As such it is one of the few countries that we assessed that increased the ambition of its NDC since the adoption of the Paris Agreement.

 In November 2016, Argentina submitted its revised Nationally Determined Contribution (NDC), including an unconditional absolute emissions reduction target limiting emissions to 483 MtCO2e by 2030, including land use, land use change and forestry (LULUCF) emissions (405 MtCO2e excl.
 LULUCF).
 This is equivalent to a 22% increase compared to 2010 levels or 74% above 1990 levels, excluding LULUCF.
 Argentina has also put forward a conditional target to limit emissions to 369 MtCO2e by 2030 including LULUCF (310 MtCO2e excl.
 LULUCF), which equals to a reduction of 7% compared to 2010 levels or an increase of 22% compared to 1990, levels excluding LULUCF).